xcart/xcart-docs/_pages/kb_en/general_setup/troubleshooting/cannot_access_the_store.md

 layout: article_with_sidebar
 updated_at: '2017-06-13 12:03 +0400'
 identifier: ref_3zSHgdQk
-title: >-
-  What to Do if Your Store Says "We Are Deploying New Changes and You Cannot Access It"
+title: What to Do if You Cannot Access Your Store
 categories:
   - User manual
 published: true